-The Advent cross was large-the tarrying cross was larger, because of the reproach which attached to faith after the time pass-The Midnight Cry was the largest and tallest of the whole.
-It bore us quite out of swer of the Lord to those who insist on enterthe world; we supposed it would have been ing, though their faith (light) failed.
+The Advent cross was large-the tarrying cross was larger, because of the reproach which attached to faith after the time pass-The Midnight Cry was the largest and the world; we supposed it would have been ing, though their faith (light) failed.
 He will ing out from the world and coming into a the last.
 But as it is deemed "too bad" for us